OpenM-Project/mcdoc.github.io/secretlol.md

 This is only for the Bedrock Edition of Minecraft
 :::

-For Minecraft for Windows to know if we have paid for it or not, it uses the **Store DLLs** to check for a license.
-This Store DLLs can be cracked/patched by users, whether manually or using [Third Party Softwares](/windows/minecraft-for-windows#unlockers-for-minecraft-for-windows).
+For Minecraft for Windows to know if we have paid for it or not, it uses the **Store DLL** to check for a license.
+This Store DLL can be cracked/patched by users, whether manually or using [Third Party Softwares](/windows/minecraft-for-windows#unlockers-for-minecraft-for-windows).
 After the process is done by such softwares/programs, Minecraft will not be able to check, leading to the Full version of Minecraft.

 ## Methods